 - Assistive technology training to help students become proficient at navigating the Internet, using email and completing school and work assignments

 - Support counseling to develop self-advocacy skills

-A STEP student may be referred by the Department of Rehabilitation, a family member, a healthcare or blindness professional or a school district.
+Students may be referred by the Department of Rehabilitation, a family member, a healthcare or blindness professional or a school district.
 To find out when we will be in your area, please contact Richard Rueda, Director of Transition Services at (510) 926-9837.